StackVista/stackstate-docs/configure/health/health-synchronization.md

 **Use this model when:** The external monitoring system is capable of keeping the state of which elements are present in a determined time window and therefore can communicate how the full snapshot looks like.

 **JSON payload:** The [Repeat Snapshots health payload](/configure/health/send-health-data/repeat_snapshots.md) accepts specific properties to specify when a snapshot starts or stops.
 {% endtab %}

-{% tab title="Repeat States model" %}
-The `REPEAT_STATES` consistency model works with periodic checks received from an external monitoring system.
-SUSE Observability keeps track of the checks and decides if associated external checks need to be created or updated in SUSE Observability.
-A configurable expiry mechanism is used to delete external checks that aren't observed anymore.
-This model offers less control over data than the `REPEAT_SNAPSHOTS` model.
-As an expiry configuration is used to delete external checks, it might happen that elements are deleted due to barely missing the expiry timeout.
-This would reflect as external checks disappearing and reappearing in SUSE Observability.

-**Use this model when:** The external monitoring system isn't capable of collecting all checks in a determined time window.
-The best effort is just to send the external checks as they're obtained.

-**JSON payload:** The [Repeat States health payload](/configure/health/send-health-data/repeat_states.md) accepts specific properties to specify the expiry configuration.
-{% endtab %}

 {% tab title="Transactional Increments model" %}